 What Enamel Damage Actually Feels Like

-- Strong sensitivity to hot or cold foods
+Strong sensitivity to hot or cold foods

-- Rough or uneven tooth surfaces that do not smooth out
+Rough or uneven tooth surfaces

 Temporary Whitening Effects vs Real Damage